samiranrl/Carrom_rl/README.md

 - A covered queen will increase your score by three points
 - If the striker goes into the hole, it counts as a foul.
 All the pocketed coins in that turn are placed in the center.
 The score does not increase.

+The simulation displays the current score of the player, and the time elapsed since the server was initialized.

 ### Doubles Server

 <img src="p2.gif" width="300" height="300">